-My employee/s have been made redundant at the end of (or after) the 12-week subsidy ends; however I now meet the eligibility criteria for the 8-week wage subsidy extension.
+My employee/s have been made redundant at the end of (or after) the period that the 12-week subsidy ends; however I now meet the eligibility criteria for the 8-week wage subsidy extension and/or resurgence payment.
 Can I extend my employee/s notice period?

-My employee has resigned during the period we are receiving the wage subsidy for them.
+My employee has resigned during the period we are receiving a wage subsidy payment for them.
 Do we need to pay back the subsidy?

 No, you don’t need to repay this, but you do need to let MSD know that your employee has resigned.
 You can use the remaining balance for wages for your other employees.

-I have applied for the wage subsidy but I can’t afford to pay my employees any more than this, what should I do?
+I have applied for a wage subsidy payment but I can’t afford to pay my employees any more than this, what should I do?